Main Content

 An accomplished attorney and academic, Dr. Meitl has developed a curriculum that weaves together theory with real-world practice and perspectives.
 Colleagues say she “encourages students to not only make arguments in support of their opinion, but to anticipate arguments that may challenge that opinion.”
 She is the founder and advisor for TCU Mock Trial.

-legal skills, but also in confidence, teamwork, preparation, resilience, and poise.
-The TCU Mock Trial Team has not only strengthened the academic profile of TCU, but it has also provided a vehicle for our diverse group of students to work collaboratively across majors and build lasting relationships.”
+“I have watched as our students have grown both in their substantive legal skills and also in confidence, teamwork, preparation, resilience, and poise,” she said.
+“The TCU Mock Trial Team has not only strengthened the academic profile of TCU, but has also provided a vehicle for students to work collaboratively across majors and build lasting relationships.”

 Students says: “Your efforts never go unnoticed.
 They make an immeasurable difference, not just in how we perform, but in who we are becoming.”
 “Her teaching is dynamic and engaging.”
 “The way she taught us legal concepts, trial basics and teamwork were the keys to our success.